 A crowd-pleasing dip that much better for you than the storebought fruit dip!
 Serve it with sliced apples, grapes, and strawberries.

 Okay, everyone, it’s your turn!
 I hope this post helped inspire you to go for those healthy goals and make more meals you feel good about serving.
-Don’t forget to grab your clean eating ebook for more tips and recipes to help make it a way of life!
+Don’t forget to check out the Family KickStart Program so you can start eating clean as a family, today!

 - Preheat oven to 350F.